ss2552/Guide_3DS/docs/installing-boot9strap-(mset9-cli-ios).md

     :::

     + If the screen says [Not ready - check MSET9 status for more details](/images/screenshots/mset9/mset9-ish-not-ready.png):
-        + Type `2`, then hit return to check the MSET9 status and follow the directions indicated
+        + Type `2`, then tap Return to check the MSET9 status and follow the directions indicated
         + Once you have resolved the issue, return to Section I Step 14
         + For more information, check the [troubleshooting](troubleshooting-mset9) page
-1. Type `0`, then hit return to close the script
+1. Type `0`, then tap Return to close the script
 1. Reinsert your SD card into your console

 ### Section II - MSET9